phpearth/docs/php/intro/start.md

 ## What is vanilla PHP?

+In general, *vanilla* in computer software and systems means *default* and *not customized* from the original form.

-Later on you will learn how to use package management with Composer, PHP libraries, frameworks, CMSes (content management systems) and other parts of the PHP ecosystem.
-Vanilla PHP in this course means using PHP without any of those 3rd party libraries or frameworks.
+Later on, you will learn how to use package management with Composer, PHP libraries, frameworks, CMSes (content management systems) and other parts of the PHP ecosystem.
+Vanilla PHP in this course means using PHP without any of those 3rd party libraries or frameworks or 3rd party PECL extensions.
 Only writing code with the built-in features that PHP provides out-of-the-box.
-Vanilla PHP can be also referred to as plain PHP and is here used as a convenience for understanding what this course is about.
+Vanilla PHP can be also referred to as *plain PHP* and is here used as a convenience for understanding what this course is about.

 Now let's install PHP.
-Proceed to the [PHP installation chapter](/php/intro/installation.md) to get up and running with PHP.
+Proceed to the
+[PHP installation chapter](/php/intro/installation.md) to get up and running with PHP.